Neha Amandeep

-Neha Amandeep is an Indian actress and model who acted in television and films.
+Amandeep Sonkar, better known as Neha Amandeep, is an Indian actress and model who primarily works in Bengali-language television and films.

 Biography

+Neha Amandeep was born as Amandeep Sonkar.
 Though Amandeep is an actress, she worked as a model too.
 She appeared in many advertisements including the advertisements of Big Bazaar, Pran and Horlicks.
 Her first work in television was in Sahara One's television series Sahib Biwi Gulam.
 In this television series she acted as a child actress.

-Amandeep's first film was Hey Prabhu Dekha De was released in 2016.
+Amandeep's first film was Hey Prabhu Dekha De, which was released in 2016.
 This film was an Odia film.
 She made her debut in Bangla television arena with Stree in 2016.
 Then, she appeared in Om Namah Shivay.
 She also appeared in Star Jalsha's Durga Puja teledrama Durgatinashini Durga in 2018 as Devi Kaushiki.

 Amandeep appeared in two television films titled Chore Chore Mastuto Bhai and Jayo Jayo Debi in 2019.
 She also appeared in Didi No. 1 and Thakumar Jhuli in 2019.
-Her first Bangladeshi film Prem Chor was released on 6 December 2019.
+Her first Bangladeshi film, Prem Chor was released on 6 December 2019.
 She worked in Sun Bangla's daily soap opera Kone Bou.